 Content design for governance, alignment, and long-term trust

 ContextThis work demonstrates how content design can function as governance, setting shared expectations and reducing risk in ambiguous, fast-moving environments.
+This work focused on internal alignment and decision clarity rather than public-facing policy.

 Keep’s Depths is an in-development game project with multiple creative systems and a small team.
 As AI tools became part of the workflow, we needed shared clarity around how those tools could be used without undermining authorship, quality, or intent.